dotnet/docs-aspire/docs/caching/stackexchange-redis-distributed-caching-component.md

 title: .NET Aspire StackExchange Redis distributed caching component
-description: This article describes the .NET Aspire StackExchange Redis distributed caching component features and capabilities ms.topic: how-to ms.date: 11/10/2023
+description: This article describes the .NET Aspire StackExchange Redis distributed caching component features and capabilities ms.topic: how-to ms.date: 11/15/2023
 ---

 # .NET Aspire StackExchange Redis distributed caching component

 In this article, you learn how to use the .NET Aspire StackExchange Redis distributed caching component.
-The `Aspire.StackExchange.Redis.DistributedCaching` library is used to register an [IDistributedCache]<https://stackexchange.github.io/StackExchange.Redis/Basics>)provider for connecting to [Redis](https://redis.io/) server.
+The `Aspire.StackExchange.Redis.DistributedCaching` library is used to register an [IDistributedCache]<https://stackexchange.github.io/StackExchange.Redis/Basics>) provider for connecting to [Redis](https://redis.io/) server.
 It enables corresponding health checks, logging and telemetry.

 ## Get started